supershadoe/delta/README.md

 Translations made on Crowdin will be automatically synced to this repo, so you may use Crowdin if that's simpler for you than using git.

+Open up a discussion on [GitHub](https://github.com/supershadoe/delta/discussions/new?category=ideas) or [mail me](mailto:shadoe@shadoe.dev) to enable any language on Crowdin other than the ones already enabled.

 ### Want to contribute?

 Check out this [page](https://github.com/supershadoe/delta/contribute) on how